 As a supervisor, your constant assistance and advice were invaluable.
 I always felt I could turn to you if I had any questions or concerns.

-Tips for Writing Thank-You Letters
+More Tips for Writing Thank-You Letters

 Even after your days as a seasonal / summer employee are over, you’ll find that the ability to write employment-related thank-you letters will be an essential professional skill that you will need on frequent occasions.

-The same holds true for when you’ve been given an internship opportunity, an informational interview, or even assistance on a project from a colleague or supervisor – these thank you-letter samples demonstrate the many instances in the business world where it is considered good form to write a formal expression of your gratitude.
+The same holds true for when you’ve been given an internship opportunity, an informational interview, or even assistance on a project from a colleague or supervisor.
+These thank-you letter samples demonstrate the many instances in the business world where it is considered good form to write a formal expression of your gratitude.